 SaltwaterBonecrusher

-The Bonecrusher is a killer saltwater pattern designed for bonefish on the flats but is also effective for other saltwater species.
+The Bonecrusher is a proven saltwater pattern designed for bonefish on the flats but is also effective for other saltwater species.
 The realistic profile and heavily weighted eyes make it a must-have for any saltwater fly box.

 Year Round